-World Post Day is celebrated on October 9 every year.
-This date is celebrated in remembrance of the establishment of Universal Postal Union (UPU) in 1874 in Bern, Switzerland.
+World Post Day 2023: World Post Day is celebrated globally on October 9.
+The day commemorates the establishment of the Universal Postal Union (UPU) in 1874 in Bern, Switzerland.
 It was declared as the World Post Day by the UPU Congress held in Tokyo, Japan, in 1969.
-The UPU focused on global communications revolution, with the aim that people could write to others all over the world.
-This day highlights the importance of the postal services.
+The UPU focused on a global communications revolution, with the aim that people could write to others all over the world.
+This day highlights the importance of postal services.

-World Post Day aims to create awareness of the role of the postal section in day to day lives of people and also its contribution to the social and economic development of the nation.
+This year marks the 149th anniversary of Post Service.
+World Post Day aims to create awareness of the role of the postal section in our day-to-day lives and also its contribution to the social and economic development of the world.

-It was during 255 BC, when the first known postal document was found in Egypt.
-During the 17th and 18th centuries, the bilateral postal agreements used to govern the exchange of mail amongst countries.
+It was during 255 BC when the first known postal document was found in Egypt.
+During the 17th and 18th centuries, bilateral postal agreements were used to govern the exchange of mail among countries.
 By the 19th century, the network of bilateral agreements became so complex that it affected negatively the trade and commercial development of countries.
 Now the need arose for making this streamlined and simple at the international level.

-During 1863, United States Postmaster General Montgomery Blair, organized a conference in Paris.
-The delegates from 15 European and American countries associated and interacted to lay down a numerous general principles for mutual agreements.
-The demerit of this meet was that nothing was established for international postal agreement.
+During 1863, United States Postmaster General Montgomery Blair organised a conference in Paris.
+The delegates from 15 European and American countries associated with and interacted to lay down numerous general principles for mutual agreements.
+The demerit of this meeting was that nothing was established for the international postal agreement.

 On 9 October of the same year, World Post Day was started, by establishing the General Postal Union.
 In 1878, its name was changed to the Universal Postal Union.

 The Treaty of Bern signed in 1874, succeeded in streamlining the international postal services and regulations into a single postal territory for the transactions and exchange of letters.

 World Post Day: Celebrations